You are invited to create a prototype to represent a fictional fashion World.

 - It stays ‘within the world’ and presents the world as real.

 - It doesn’t refer to your creation of the prototype – so, avoid statements such as ‘As our prototype we created …’ or ‘We decided to use these colours because …’

 Browse these Explorations to read some good examples of exhibition labels:

 Congratulations – you’ve completed your Fashion Fiction Exploration!

 When you’re ready, click the button below to submit your Exploration to the project.

 The form will ask for up to five images and an exhibition label.
+If you have created a film or an audio file, you can upload it.
 If you have created online digital content, such as a website or Instagram account, you can enter the link.
-If you have created a film, please post it on YouTube or another online platform and share the link with us.

 Feedback on this guide is welcome: please email Amy